corda/corda/docs/source/key-concepts-contract-constraints.rst

 ``TransactionState``s have a ``constraint`` field that represents that state's attachment constraint.
 When a party constructs a ``TransactionState`` without specifying the constraint parameter a default value (``AutomaticHashConstraint``) is used.
-This default will be automatically resolved to a specific ``HashAttachmentConstraint`` that contains the hash of the attachment which contrains the contract of that ``TransactionState``.
+This default will be automatically resolved to a specific ``HashAttachmentConstraint`` that contains the hash of the attachment which contains the contract of that ``TransactionState``.
 This automatic resolution occurs when a ``TransactionBuilder`` is converted to a ``WireTransaction``.
-This reduces boilerplate of finding a specific hash constraints when building a transaction.
+This reduces the boilerplate involved in finding a specific hash constraint when building a transaction.

 It is possible to specify the constraint explicitly with any other class that implements the ``AttachmentConstraint`` interface.
 To specify a hash manually the ``HashAttachmentConstraint`` can be used and to not provide any constraint